Preventative Mental Health Care

 Previous Mental Health History

 If you've experienced depression, anxiety, or other conditions, prevention is especially important.
-Work with a provider to develop a maintenance and relapse prevention plan.
+Work with a provider to develop a plan for maintaining therapy progress and relapse prevention.

 High-Stress Periods